flower power in irish mythology

 One fellow you can’t possibly miss at the moment, though, is this…

 It’s called Rosebay Willowherb.
-It grows taller than me, up to a height of 2m, in great swathes of vibrant eye-popping purple, and it’s everywhere!
+It grows up to a height of 2m, in great swathes of vibrant eye-popping purple, and it’s everywhere!
 Roadsides, embankments, railway sidings, bogland, woodland, building sites, and anywhere the ground has been recently disturbed.
 It brightens up all the abandoned, un-loved forgotten places, and I just love it!

 In ancient times, it was the first plant which grew on the hillsides after the gorse had been burnt back, which is why it was named Lus na Tine in Irish, meaning ‘fireweed’.
 This has become its popular name.